warwickdatasciencesociety/week-5-datathon/README.md

 ### Getting Help

-We will provide help throughout the datathon in a number of ways:
+We will provide help throughout the hackathon in a number of ways:
-- Most help will be provided during the workshop on October 16th
+- Most help will be provided during the workshop on February 12th
-- After the workshop you will find help by messaging the 'Get Help' channel on [Teams](https://teams.microsoft.com/l/team/19%3aVRNugWwFSGZDR5W0mMzRDXogLk8o9oVkKIKUOo6Hm5Q1%40thread.tacv2/conversations?groupId=f388c915-9b20-4a56-9d3b-01b8070fdc6e&tenantId=09bacfbd-47ef-4465-9265-3546f2eaf6bc)
+- After the workshop you will find help by messaging the 'Get Help' channel on [Teams]()
+- We will also host an online drop-in session on February 22nd

 ### Contact